 Designing a home is something that takes years of practice.
+Coming up with good house designs take even longer to achieve.
 Sure, most of us can come up with plenty of design ideas with thumbnail sketches or back of the napkin drawings.
 But there is a difference between abstract concepts and actual measured designs.
-Taking those abstract ideas and arranging them into a workable floor plan with appropriate scale and consistency should not be underestimated.
-It takes a merging of a sound design philosophy, raw ideas, and skill to develop qualities that go into a good house design.
+Taking those abstract ideas and arranging them into a workable floor plan layout with appropriate scale and consistency should not be underestimated.
+It takes a merging of a sound design philosophy, raw ideas, and skill to develop qualities that go into good house designs.

 Function Then Form (Design Philosophy)

 For anyone designing a home, the first thing you should know is that form follows function.
-This is design 101 for professional building designers and architects providing design services.
+This is design 101 for a professional home designer and architect providing design services.
 Just so happens, it is my personal design philosophy and weight heavily on decisions made when I undertake home planning projects.
 A very well conceived home design starts with how the home will function from day to day.
 The function is determined by the family that will reside in the home.
 The flow of the floor plan should present easy traffic navigation and comfortably sized rooms.

 The Nerve To Be Innovative (Raw Ideas)

 Stretch the normal design acceptance while staying within the confines of acceptable design.
 Sounds redundant, but the crux of the statement is that you should dare to push the envelope and be different.
+Good house designs share this quality.
 Nothing is more boring than a typical and predictable design solution for a particularly concept.
 Sure, it is safe and you know how it will turn out because you’ve seen it countless times in other designs and built homes.
 But where is the innovation?
 The house design industry is a fluid market.
 Home products, building materials, building codes, and human lifestyles change often.
-While that can be difficult to deal with, it also open up the possibility to design in new ways to get past the hurdle of changing parameters.
+While that can be difficult to deal with, it also open up the possibility to create good house designs in new ways to get past the hurdle of changing parameters.

 The Ability To Bring It All Together (Skill)